 A Study Session was held by the Library JPA Governing Board in November 2013.
 Governing Board members found the Study Session useful but agreed that the issue needed further discussion and examination.
 In May 2014 the Governing Board approved the formation of a Library Donor Funds Subcommittee, to examine the issues and challenges associated with the established Donor Fund provision and seek solutions that focus on the Board's values as a County Library system.
-The Subcommittee was tasked with developing recommendations for the Governing Board to consider regarding changes to the Donor Fund provisions.
+The Subcommittee was tasked with developing recommendations for the Governing Board to consider regarding changes to the Donor Fund provision, review of minimum library service hours, and lack of clarity in the Agreement.

+The Library Donor Funds Subcommittee consists of members from both the Operations Committee and Governing Board.
+Current members are Maryann Derwin, Chair (Portola Valley), Rick DeGolia (Atherton), Charles Stone (Belmont), Gary Pollard (Foster City), Carole Groom (San Mateo County), Clay Holstine (Brisbane) and Kevin Bryant (Woodside).
 The Library Donor Funds Subcommittee has met multiple times to review and discuss the Library's background, JPA Agreement, and donor funds provisions and policies.
 Input has been gathered from communities through a number of Council meetings and Friends meetings.
 Subcommittee members have thoroughly examined and considered a number of alternative allocation models and options; and ultimately, worked towards building consensus for solutions that: (1) support the library system in the improvement and expansion of library services which directly impact community members, and (2) allow the continued utilization of library revenue to support qualifying JPA members' facility and library related activities.

-In June 2017, the Subcommittee made their recommendations to the Operations Committee and Governing Board for discussion and approval and both approved of amending the Library JPA Agreement to reflect the following (effective the fiscal year after the completion of the new Atherton Library, tentatively FY 2021-22):
+In June 2017, the Subcommittee made their recommendations to the Operations Committee and Governing Board for discussion and approval and both approved of amending the Library JPA Agreement to reflect the following:

-- Excess library tax funds will be split 50/50 with no cap, after facility maintenance, equipment and other library expenses have been approved by the Governing Board and deducted. - Use of excess library tax funds or "Donor Funds" and the corresponding provision in the JPA Agreement will be reviewed every 3 years.
+- Effective the fiscal year after the completion of the new Atherton Library (tentatively FY 2021-22), excess library tax funds will be split 50/50, after facility maintenance, equipment and other library expenses have been approved by the Governing Board and deducted. - Use of excess library tax funds or "Donor Funds" and the corresponding provision in the JPA Agreement will be reviewed every 3 years.